jayckaiser/adastra-analysis/README.md

 Create a new environment in which to play with this code (e.g. using `venv`).
 A `requirements.txt` file has been included to try to circumvent dependency errors.

 Download the latest Linux version of Adastra.
 Unzip the directory and put it somewhere easily accessible.
-The location should be added to the configs file under `dataset_configs.adastra_directory`.

 All logic for this library's outputs is derived from a single YAML config file.
 This is where you can specify exactly how you want to interact with the dataset, as well as how you want to output your queries, relplots, screenplays, and wordclouds.
-By default, this is defined at `configs.yml`; you can specify another path using `--configs`.
+By default, this is defined within the library at `adastra_analysis_configs.yaml`; you can specify another path using `--configs`.

-Example runs are already filled in.
+Example runs are already filled into the configs.
 You can comment these out (`Ctrl + /` on most modern IDEs) and add your own, or customize them as you see fit.

-Before you run any code, you need to populate a manually fill some fields that specify where to output generated files on your machine:
-- `dataset_configs.adastra_directory`
-- `dataset_configs.adastra_datapath`
-- `adastra_analytics.queries.output_directory`
-- `adastra_analytics.screenplays.output_directory`
-- `adastra_analytics.relplots.output_directory`
-- `adastra_analytics.wordclouds.output_directory`

-Below, I will document the structure of the file, its keys and their meanings, and suggestions for how to interact with the library.
+Below, I will document the structure of the file, its structure, and suggestions for how to interact with the library.

 -----